cozy/cozy-stack/docs/workers.md

 -   `mode`: string specifying the mode of the send:
     -   `noreply` to send a notification mail to the user
     -   `from` to send a mail from the user
+    -   `support` to send both an email to the support and a confirmation to the user
 -   `to`: list of object `{name, email}` representing the addresses of the recipients. (should not be used in `noreply` mode)
 -   `subject`: string specifying the subject of the mail